Voice of the Customer Template

 Understanding customer needs

 Making customer-aligned business decisions

 Finding new ways to transform negative feedback or customer experience into positives

 You can also translate the customer insights found in your Voice of Customer to a tree diagram, such as an Opportunity Solution Tree to give the data more context.

 Create your own Voice of the Customer framework

-Making your own voice of the customer research is easy.
-Miro’s whiteboard tool is the perfect canvas to create and share them.
-Get started by selecting the Voice of the Customer Template, then take the following steps to make one of your own.
+Conducting your own Voice of the Customer research is made easier using Miro’s virtual collaboration platform.
+It is the perfect canvas to create and share your VoC framework.
+Get started by selecting the Voice of the Customer Template, then take the following steps.

 Collect your customer feedback from relevant primary resources.
 Revisit customer surveys, product reviews, or website analytics to pinpoint how your customers talk about your products and services in their own words.
-You can also import survey results directly onto a digital whiteboard in Miro using Forms and Surveys integrations.
+You can also import survey results directly onto a digital board in Miro using forms and survey integrations.

 Add your customer feedback to the Voice of Customer grid.
 Add one insight or piece of feedback per sticky note.
 “Verbatim” and “Need” can be expressed in one sentence.
 Turn requirements into one-word insights.
 Want to develop this into a workshop session for your team?
 You can type “http://workshop.new/” into the URL section of your Miro browser to set-up a collaborative board.

 Analyze your customer feedback as data.
 As a team, figure out if you can connect the insights to customer profiles such as buyer personas.
 See if you can also identify patterns or trends in language and sentiment.